 You pay Part B premium, and Medicare transfers claim responsibility to the insurance company instead.
 The insurance company receives a portion of your Part B premium in exchange for handling your claims and benefits.

-Future Overview of Medicare Spending
+What’s the Future of Medicare Spending?

 The future of Medicare spending should increase as the Baby Boomer generation moves into retirement.